maxkub/challengeMDI343/README.md

 I was also working with a multilayer perceptron, I tested it from 1 layer with 2 neurons, up-to 3 layers with 150 neurons on each layers.
 It did not gave results above
 ~0.67 (which was obtained with networks having 1 hidden layer with 15-20 neurons).

+The results of this messy approach are in the file 'archive'.

 So I started, to apply a more methodological method: apply very few preprocessings and test a good "off-the-shelf" algorithm (I tested with random forest).
 This becomes a benchmark model.
 Then try to beat the benchmark by testing one new preprocessing, if it works keep the preprocessing, if it does not